tonywang0621/noise-robust-time-series-tracking/README.md

 ### Estimation Methods

 #### Baseline Approaches
-Several baseline methods are implemented for comparison:

 - **Naive estimation:** directly using noisy observations.
 - **Moving average:** smoothing observations over a fixed window.
 - **Linear regression:** data-driven prediction using past observations.

-These approaches provide partial improvements but suffer from noise sensitivity or temporal lag.

----

 #### Kalman Filter (1D)
-To overcome baseline limitations, a Kalman filter is applied as a model-based estimation method.
-The filter recursively estimates the system state through prediction and update steps.

 **Prediction**